John Shaw Award

 John Shaw Award Selection Criteria

-Selection of John Shaw Award recipient will take into account the following criteria.
-The criteria will not fit all entries in the same way, but will form a sound basis for judging.
+Selection of John Shaw Award recipient will consider the following criteria.
+The criteria will not fit all entries in the same way but will form a sound basis for judging.

 The criteria are: